cutejaneii/Lost-Animal-Crawler/README.md

 [Demo](https://blooming-lake-11123.herokuapp.com/)

 ## TODO
 『√』1.
-Search previous articles.
+Search previous articles.<br>
 『√』 2.
-Multi-thread.
+Multi-thread.<br>
-『 』3.
-Replace "POST DATE" into real date while article had been posted.
+『√』3.
+Replace "POST DATE" into real date while article had been posted.<br>
-『』4.
-To crawl other lost-animal related websites.
+『 』4.
+To crawl other lost-animal related websites.<br>

 ## How to use